citizenfx/natives/VEHICLE/CopyVehicleDamages.md

 ```

 ```
-Copy the damage like broken bumpers and broken lights from a vehicle and paste then on another vehicle.
+Copy the damage like broken bumpers and broken lights from a vehicle and paste them on another vehicle.
 ```

 ## Parameters